Employee Spotlight

 But it is not so easy to gain the value you expect from these relationships.
 Your design partners are all very busy and your relationships are based on good will, but in order to derive real benefit you need them to be active.
 You’ll have to figure out how to keep design partners engaged, make them want to use your product and provide as much feedback as possible.

-Here’s how we at anecdotes navigated our design partnerships and gained huge value from them in the early days of our product development.
+Here’s how we at Anecdotes navigated our design partnerships and gained huge value from them in the early days of our product development.

 Set The Correct Goals